quicwg/wg-materials/interim-18-01/minutes.md

 Ekr: agrees but it makes a little confusing because we offer reliability for the entire stream.
 Explains difference with RTP.

 Jeff: There’s actually in QUIC that requires an endpoint to retransmit on a stream.
-The protocol doesn’t require to restransmit everything.
+The protocol doesn’t require to retransmit everything.

 MT: It’s delivered in order.